jadeocr/jadeocr/README.md

 ## Installation
 We're still working on the webapp.
 Please help out by [contributing](#contribute)!

-To use the Chinese handwriting OCR, see the section on using the CNN below.
+To use the Chinese handwriting OCR model, see the section on using the CNN below.

 ### Quickstart
 Run these 3 commands to spin up a quick development instance: